 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-First off, let me tell you that this pumpkin puree is the easiest recipe you have ever had to make—no stress, and just one ingredient needed; pumpkins.
+First off, let me tell you that this pumpkin purée is the easiest recipe you have ever had to make—no stress, and just one ingredient needed; pumpkins.

-You can use any edible pumpkin for this recipe, although I would suggest using the same kind of pumpkin I am using, as this will give the coffee its distinguished flavor it is known for.
+You can use any edible pumpkin for this recipe, although I would suggest using the same kind of pumpkin I am using, as this will give the coffee the distinguished flavor it is known for.

 - Start by preheating your oven to 200°C or 420°F. Now start washing your pumpkin.
 After that, cut the stems off your pumpkin on either side of the pumpkin.

-- Now cut the pumpkin in half and place and remove the seeds using a spoon.
+- Now, cut the pumpkin in half and place and remove the seeds using a spoon.
 Put the two sides on a baking tray lined with a piece of baking paper.
-Ensure the pumpkin’s shell is facing outwards, as this improves the flavor of your pumpkin puree.
+Ensure the pumpkin’s shell is facing outwards, as this improves the flavor of your pumpkin purée.

 - Place the baking tray into your pre-heated oven and set the timer to 40 minutes; the pumpkin should now be fully cooked.
 You might want to check if this worked out; you can use a fork to check if the pumpkin is cooked through.

-- If the fork goes right through the pumpkin’s shell and the inside of the pumpkin feels soft to touch, it is cooked through, and you can start to cool the pumpkin down to room temperature.
+- If the fork goes right through the pumpkin’s shell and the inside of the pumpkin feels soft to the touch, it is cooked through, and you can start to cool the pumpkin down to room temperature.

 - Once the pumpkin has had the chance to cool off a bit, remove the skin and throw this out.

 - You now have a clean, cooked pumpkin.
 Simply add this to a blender and swirl till a smooth structure is achieved.
-I am using a Magimix to make my pumpkin puree, but you can use any blender or hand-held blender you have at home.
+I am using a Magimix to make my pumpkin purée, but you can use any blender or hand-held blender you have at home.

-You will be able to use this puree for this recipe, but also in pumpkin pies and other things.
-The puree will keep well for a few days in the fridge and up to a few months when frozen.
+You will be able to use this purée for this recipe but also in pumpkin pies and other things.
+The purée will keep well for a few days in the fridge and up to a few months when frozen.

 Which coffee is best used for this recipe?